Call Today! Free Immediate Response (818) 781-1570

 Los Angeles County prosecutors aggressively pursue a conviction and harsh punishments for individuals convicted of this crime.

-It may be possible to prove that the alleged offense was an accident or the peace officer was not lawfully engaging in the performance of their duty at the time of the alleged assault.
+It may be possible to prove that the alleged offense was an accident or that the peace officer was not lawfully engaging in the performance of their duty at the time of the alleged assault.
 In some cases, it may be possible to show that the peace officer exaggerated the incident in their report.

 If you have been accused of committing battery on a peace officer, you need to immediately contact a Los Angeles criminal defense attorney at Eisner Gorin LLP.